fenago/react-graphql-intro/md/lab_4.md

 **ProTip**

-In my case, I need to write the query inline because Postman is not able to handle multi-row text inside JSON.
+You might need to write the query inline if Postman is not able to handle multi-row text inside JSON.
 If this is not the case for you, please ignore it.

 Be sure to select [application/json] as [Content-Type] next to the [raw] format.

 The URL is localhost, including port [8000] as expected.

-If you add a new request, you can use the [Ctrl + S] shortcut to save it.
-You need to select a collection and a name to save it

 Summary